Skip to main content

 --vm-file-path string Path to the VM description file.
 If not given, a prompting sequence will be initiated.

-The subnet stats command prints validator statistics for the given Subnet.
+The blockchain stats command prints validator statistics for the given Avalanche L1.

 Usage: